bonitasoft/bonita-continuous-delivery-doc/md/upgrade_bcd.md

 ```
 cp bonita-continuous-delivery_2.1.0/scenarios/*.yml bonita-continuous-delivery_${varVersion}.0/scenarios/
 ```
-Then you will have to check `Breaking changes` section into the [release notes](release_notes.md).
+Then you will have to check `Breaking changes` section in the [Release Notes](release_notes.md).
 Indeed you will have to had the new parameters `bcd_registry_user` and  `bcd_registry_password` in order to retrieves the BCD dependencies from a private docker registry.

+Besides, the `bonita_edition` variable has been deprecated in BCD 3.0.0 (read [BCD 3.0.0 Release Notes](release_notes.md) for further details).
+Therefore you may remove this variable from your scenario files as it will be ignored.

 #### Terraform